geeksforsocialchange/gfsc-v3/content/collective/index.md

 Members of the collective offer their time voluntarily, though we strive to pay anyone who ends up contributing a substantial amount of time and skills to any one project.
 We fund this work in two ways:

 1. A percentage of any profits from commercial work
 2. Donations from supporters.
-You can find out more here [link to donate page]
+You can find out more [here](/support)